KomalKrishM/Sentiment-Analysis---Amazon-Product-Reviews/README.md

 # Sentiment Analysis — Amazon Product Reviews

-This repository performs sentiment analysis on Amazon product reviews using pre-trained BERT embeddings and an XGBoost classifier.
-The workflow includes data preprocessing, embedding generation, visualization, classification, and evaluation.
+This repository performs sentiment analysis on Amazon product reviews using pre-trained 110M parameter BERT embeddings and an XGBoost classifier, and also fine-tuned the 66M parameter BERT model with additional classification layer.
+The code was executed on M3 MAC 36GB Memory.
 All code and implementation were developed step-by-step by giving instructions/prompts to the ChatGPT basic version.

 ---

-## Evaluating Model Response
+## Evaluating Model Response without finetuning

 **original text** = "Good product at **reasonable price:** Though the output of this power supply is lower than the Apple supply, \
 it seems to work fine--and it is very reasonably priced.
 Too bad that Amazon stopped carrying the supply."